eugtsa/search_lecture/examples/eat_all_dots/README.md

 ### Game goal

-Target of the game is to get maximum score in the end!
+Target of the game is to eat all dots and get maximum score in the end!
 All scores of completed levels will be summed up for the finish score.

 ### Game rules

 Each pacman step will decrease the score by 1 credit.
 Each bump into the wall will not only stop pacman but also decrease the score by 3 credits.
 Each small dot eaten by pacman will increase score by 10 credits.
-Each finished level will add 20 credits to the final score.

 ## Who is the author?